I’ve been using essential oils for over 10 years and never really thought about which oils were bad for my dog.

 But you have a responsibility to your four-legged friend to help them, just as they play a role in improving yours.

-And with the right oils; safe application methods, these natural extracts can be safely integrated into your & your dog’s life without negative effects.
+With the right oils; and safe application methods, these natural extracts can be safely integrated into your & your dog’s life without negative effects.

 Instead, your pet will experience stress relief, improved digestion, and enhanced skin health.